 We consider an omni-directional radio propagation model for the prover.
 In this model, if a prover sends a signal, every verifier within some fixed distance of the prover receives it, while no verifier that is further away does.
 This distance depends on the signal strength of the prover.
-We relax the omni-directionality assumption in Section 5 and the perfect circular reception assumption in Section 8.

 The prover may be malicious.
 A malicious prover does not have to comply with the verification protocol.
 Multiple provers may collude to defeat the verification protocol.
-In the case of multiple provers, the provers may be able to synchronize their signals perfectly and time them with high accuracy.
+In the case of multiple provers, they may be able to synchronize their signals perfectly and time them with high accuracy.
 If all malicious provers are in the rejection zone, none of them is supposed to be accepted.
+That is, if at least one prover is inside the acceptance or ambiguity zone, the verifiers are allowed to issue an accept decision.
+To simplify the forthcoming descriptions we use "hear" to mean "receive the signal", e.g. verifier hears the prover.
+As another simplification we do not focus on the signal strength calculations that the prover does to cover a certain distance zaccording to the inverse-square law.
+Instead, we use the signal strength and the distance it covers interchangeably, e.g. the prover's signal strength is z or the prover increases its signal strength by z.